 Stage 4: Action

-Now we’re at the fun part - the action stage!
+Now we’re at the fun part - the action stage of the B2B marketing funnel!
 Here is where your hot leads should be converting into new customers.

 Here are key actions that should happen in this phase:

-To know if you have any leaks in the awareness stage of your content B2B marketing funnel, you should be looking at these KPIs:
+To know if you have any leaks in the action stage of your content B2B marketing funnel, you should be looking at these KPIs:

 While your account service team will likely take over the onboarding phase, the marketing work is not done just because the sale is closed.